JNPRAutomate/automated_junos_show_commands_collection_with_appformix_saltstack/README.md

-## SaltStack Git execution module demo
+## SaltStack Git execution module basic demo

 ssh to the Salt master.

 On the Salt master, list all the keys.